impostorsguides/impostorsguides.github.io/rbenv/part-3/3-ad-content.md

 if installer.spec.executables.any?...
 ```

 First we check whether the gem that we're installing (or un-installing) has any commands that can be run from the terminal.
-[The docs for `Gem::Installer`](https://web.archive.org/web/20230323054237/https://docs.ruby-lang.org/en/master/Gem/Installer.html#method-i-spec){:target="_blank" rel="noopener"} tell us that the `installer.spec` method is "a lazy accessor for the installer's spec".
+[The docs for `Gem::Installer`](https://web.archive.org/web/20230323054237/https://docs.ruby-lang.org/en/master/Gem/Installer.html#method-i-spec){:target="_blank" rel="noopener" } tell us that the `installer.spec` method is "a lazy accessor for the installer's spec".
 What is "the installer's spec"?
 If we step through the code, we see that this method returns an instance of the `Gem::Specification` class.

 In turn, the `Gem::Specification` class has an instance method called `#executables`.
-If we look up [the docs for *that* method](https://web.archive.org/web/20230616110144/https://guides.rubygems.org/specification-reference/#executables){:target="_blank" rel="noopener"}, we see that this method returns any commands that the gem exposes.
+If we look up [the docs for *that* method](https://web.archive.org/web/20230616110144/https://guides.rubygems.org/specification-reference/#executables){:target="_blank" rel="noopener" }, we see that this method returns any commands that the gem exposes.
 If the gem doesn't expose any commands, there's no point in running `rbenv rehash`, because there's nothing to create a shim for.

 For example, if we were to put a debugger inside our `rubygems_plugin.rb` file, then run `gem install rails` and step through the code, we'd see that the `railties` gem (which is one of the gems that Rails depends on) exposes the `rails` command, which you'd type in the terminal whenever you want to do Rails-y things.

 One big gotcha here- if you try to re-install a gem that you've already installed, even one with executables, you'll get an empty array for `#executables`.
-I don't yet know why this is, but I have a question out to the RubyGems folks [here](https://github.com/rubygems/rubygems/discussions/6806){:target="_blank" rel="noopener"} to find out.
+I don't yet know why this is, but I have a question out to the RubyGems folks [here](https://github.com/rubygems/rubygems/discussions/6806){:target="_blank" rel="noopener" } to find out.

 #### Checking if the Gem's executable directory matches RBENV's expectations